Azure/azure-linux-extensions/Diagnostic/virtual-machines-linux-diagnostic-extension-v3.md

 Name | Value
 ---- | -----
-storageAccountName | The name of the storage account in which data will be written by the extension storageAccountEndPoint | The endpoint identifying the cloud in which the storage account exists.
-For the Azure public cloud, this would be [https://core.windows.net](https://core.windows.net); set this appropriately for a storage account in a national cloud. storageAccountSasToken | An [Account SAS token](https://azure.microsoft.com/en-us/blog/sas-update-account-sas-now-supports-all-storage-services/) for Blob and Table services (ss='bt'), containers and objects (srt='co'), which grants add, create, list, update, and write permissions (sp='acluw') mdsdHttpProxy | (optional) HTTP proxy information needed to enable the extension to connect to the specified storage account and endpoint. sinksConfig | (optional) Details of alternative destinations to which metrics and events can be delivered.
+storageAccountName | The name of the storage account in which data will be written by the extension storageAccountEndPoint | (optional) The endpoint identifying the cloud in which the storage account exists.
+For the Azure public cloud (which is the default when this setting is not given), this would be [https://core.windows.net](https://core.windows.net); set this appropriately for a storage account in a national cloud. storageAccountSasToken | An [Account SAS token](https://azure.microsoft.com/en-us/blog/sas-update-account-sas-now-supports-all-storage-services/) for Blob and Table services (ss='bt'), containers and objects (srt='co'), which grants add, create, list, update, and write permissions (sp='acluw') mdsdHttpProxy | (optional) HTTP proxy information needed to enable the extension to connect to the specified storage account and endpoint. sinksConfig | (optional) Details of alternative destinations to which metrics and events can be delivered.
 The specific details of the various data sinks supported by the extension are covered below.